Mondegreen: Non-English languages

-Bosnian/Croatian/Serbian
+Croatian and Serbian

-Queen's song "Another One Bites the Dust" has a long-standing history as a mondegreen in Bosnian, Croatian and Serbian, misheard as "Radovan baca daske" and "Радован баца даске", which means "Radovan throws planks".
+Queen's song "Another One Bites the Dust" has a long-standing history as a mondegreen in Croatian and Serbian, misheard as "Radovan baca daske" and "Радован баца даске" respectively, which means "Radovan throws planks".

 Czech

-In the Czech anthem, Kde domov můj, the sentence bory šumí po skalinách ("midst the rocks sigh fragrant pine groves") is sometimes misheard as Boryš umí po skalinách ("Boryš is good at mountaineering").
+In the Czech anthem, "Kde domov můj", the sentence bory šumí po skalinách ("midst the rocks sigh fragrant pine groves") is sometimes misheard as Boryš umí po skalinách ("Boryš is good at mountaineering").

-Another popular Czech mondegreen is in the lyrics of Nina by singer-songwriter Tomáš Klus, where the sentence ...když padnou mi na rety slzy múz ("When the tears of muses fall on my lips") is often misheard as ...když padnou minarety, slzy múz ("When the minarets fall, tears of muses").
-The mondegreen is caused by the singer using an uncommon declension of the word ret ("lip"); the more common form would be rty instead of rety.
+Another popular Czech mondegreen is in the lyrics of "Nina" by singer-songwriter Tomáš Klus, where the sentence ...když padnou mi na rety slzy múz ("When the tears of muses fall on my lips") is often misheard as ...když padnou minarety, slzy múz ("When the minarets fall, tears of muses").
+The mondegreen is caused by the singer using an uncommon declension of the word ret ('lip'); the more common form would be rty instead of rety.

 The Czech radio station Radio Kiss has a programme called Hej šašo, nemáš džus?, where listeners can send their mondegreens.
-The show is named after a mondegreen from the song Highway to Hell, in which the lyric "hey Satan, payin' my dues" was misheard as "Hej šašo, nemáš džus?" ("Hey clown, do you have juice?").
+The show is named after a mondegreen from the song "Highway to Hell", in which the lyric "hey Satan, payin' my dues" was misheard as "Hej šašo, nemáš džus?" ("Hey clown, do you have juice?").

 Dutch

-In Dutch, mondegreens are popularly referred to as Mama appelsap ("Mommy applejuice"), from the Michael Jackson song Wanna Be Startin' Somethin' which features the lyrics Mama-se mama-sa ma-ma-coo-sa, and was once misheard as Mama say mama sa mam[a]appelsap.
+In Dutch, mondegreens are popularly referred to as Mama appelsap ("Mommy applejuice"), from the Michael Jackson song "Wanna Be Startin' Somethin'" which features the lyrics Mama-se mama-sa ma-ma-coo-sa, and was once misheard as Mama say mama sa mam[a]appelsap.
 The Dutch radio station 3FM show Superrradio (originally Timur Open Radio), run by Timur Perlin and Ramon, featured an item in which listeners were encouraged to send in mondegreens under the name "Mama appelsap".
 The segment was popular for years.

 French

 In French, the phenomenon is also known as hallucination auditive, especially when referring to pop songs.

 The title of the film La Vie en Rose ("Life In Pink" literally; "Life Through Rose-Coloured Glasses" more broadly), depicting the life of Édith Piaf, can be mistaken for L'Avion Rose ("The Pink Airplane").

 The title of the 1983 French novel Le Thé au harem d'Archi Ahmed ("Tea in the Harem of Archi Ahmed") by Mehdi Charef (and the 1985 movie of the same name) is based on the main character mishearing le théorème d'Archimède ("the theorem of Archimedes") in his mathematics class.

-A classic example in French is similar to the "Lady Mondegreen" anecdote: in his 1962 collection of children's quotes La Foire aux cancres, the humorist Jean-Charles refers to a misunderstood lyric of "La Marseillaise" (the French national anthem): Entendez-vous ... mugir ces féroces soldats ("Do you hear those savage soldiers roar?") is misheard as ...Séféro, ce soldat ("that soldier Séféro").